Code-Institute-Submissions/MelWatts-better_you_fitness_AprResub/README.md

 * As a returning visitor, I want my site to help reasure people they are in the correct place for the help or advice they need.
 * As a Returning Visitor, I want visitors to find the best way to get in contact with the organisation with any questions they may have.
 * As a Returning Visitor, I want visitors to feel reasurred if they feel nervous about contacting us to discuss thier weight concerns.
+* As a returning visitor, I want to check if there has been any more blogs to rad and comments.

 The end goal of the project is to help people to reach their weight and fitness goal with confidence .